StanJulia/Stan.jl/README.md

 A collection of example Stan Language programs demonstrating all methods available in Stan's cmdstan executable (as an external program) from Julia.

-For most applications one of the method packages is a better choice for day to day use and for executing a Stan Language program use the most important method (sample) in StanSample.jl.
+For most applications one of the "single method" packages, e.g. StanSample.jl, StanDiagnose.jl, etc., is a better choice for day to day use.

+To execute the most important method in Stan ("sample"), use StanSample.jl.

+Over time more examples will be added as Pluto notebooks.

 ## Background info

-Early on (2012) Stan.jl took a similar approach as the recently released [CmdStanR](https://mc-stan.org/cmdstanr/) and [CmdStanPy](https://github.com/stan-dev/cmdstanpy) options to use Stan's [cmdstan executable](https://mc-stan.org/users/interfaces/cmdstan.html).
+Early versions of Stan.jl took a similar approach as the recently released [CmdStanR](https://mc-stan.org/cmdstanr/) and [CmdStanPy](https://github.com/stan-dev/cmdstanpy) options to use Stan's [cmdstan executable](https://mc-stan.org/users/interfaces/cmdstan.html).

 In Stan.jl v7 all of cmdstan's methods were moved to separate packages, i.e. StanSample.jl, StanOptimize.jl, StanVariational.jl and StanDiagnose.jl, including an option to run `generate_quantities` as part of StanSample.jl.

 Stan.jl v9 uses StanSample.jl v6, StanOptimize.jl v4, StanQuap.jl v4, StanDiagnose.jl v4 and StanVariational v4 and supports multithreading on C++ level.
 Stan.jl v9 also uses JSON.jl to generate data and init input files for cmdstan.

 Stan.jl v9 also supports BridgeStan.jl, InferenceObjects.jl and PosteriorDB.jl.
-See the example notebooks.
+See the example notebooks in the Examples_Notebooks subdirectory.
+Note that these are new packages and updates are to be expected.

 The StanJulia ecosystem includes 2 additional packages, StanQuap.jl (to compute [MAP](https://en.wikipedia.org/wiki/Maximum_a_posteriori_estimation) estimates) and DiffEqBayesStan.jl.